bowl of dark chocolate which is one of the foods to avoid when having insomnia

 Did you know the sugar consumed during the day may pull you out of deep sleep during night?

-Also, there’s growing evidence that refined carbs promote inflammation which can also cause sleep problems.
+Also, there’s growing evidence that refined carbs promote inflammation which can cause sleep problems.

 Some foods to avoid: sugar, white bread, white rice, pasta, and other refined carbs